SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/create/includes/step-1-setup-sms.md

 1. Enter a name in the **Name of mailing** field.

 2. In the **From** field, enter the sender name or mobile phone number.
-If you want the recipients to be able to reply to the SMS, you must enter a phone number.
+If you want the recipients to reply to the SMS, you must enter a phone number.

 3. In the **Folder** list, select a folder in which to place the mailing.